-He exhorted the cooperatives' leaders to comprehend the new Ministry's objective, adhere to the government's policy directives, and take advantage of investment opportunities available in respective sectors, such as affordable housing.
+He exhorted the cooperatives' leaders to comprehend the new ministry's objective, adhere to the government's policy directives, and take advantage of investment opportunities available in respective sectors, such as affordable housing.

-In order to prevent the Saccos from failing due to the non-remittance of their savings, the CS pledged to collaborate with central banks, county governments, and the National Treasury.They also stated that the government would support any measures taken to bring order back to the sector.
+The CS promised to work with central banks, county governments, and the National Treasury to make sure that Saccos didn't fail because people didn't send back their savings.They also stated that the government would support any measures taken to bring order back to the sector.

-Through the adoption of climate-friendly production efforts, financing, and the adoption of green energy, we want to position cooperatives to play a vital role in promoting environmental sustainability, he said.
+"Through the adoption of climate-friendly production efforts, financing, and the adoption of green energy, we want to position cooperatives to play a vital role in promoting environmental sustainability," he said.